-In Pennsylvania, after an employee sustains a work injury, that employee is normally entitled to have his or her medical costs paid by the workers’ compensation insurance company.
-In many instances, the injured worker is also entitled to receive compensation for a portion of his or her lost wages.
-Unfortunately, it’s often necessary to hire a workers’ compensation lawyer to get the benefits to which you’re entitled.
-You might have heard people call it “workman’s comp” or “workers’ comp,” but it all means the same thing—and it’s important to know your workers’ compensation rights.
+In Pennsylvania, if you’re hurt at work, you’re entitled to have your medical bills and lost wages paid.
+Unfortunately, it’s often necessary to hire a workers’ compensation lawyer to get these benefits!
+You might have heard people call it “workman’s comp” or “workers’ comp,” but it all means the same thing—and it’s important to speak to a lawyer to learn your rights.

 - Assess yourself for injuries and go to the Emergency Room if necessary.

-- Report your injury to your supervisor and file an incident report.
+- Report your work injury to your supervisor and file an incident report.